 Students interested in a path in creating websites need a foundation in HTML/CSS.
 This session will teach students the basic structure to design an interactive web page from wireframe, to design, to coding a browser prototype.
 The outcome of this session is a multipage website that works on browsers.

-Students have the option of taking the Adobe Creative Software session again (description above) or an Advanced Advertising/Branding session.
 In the Advanced Advertising/Branding session, students will craft a brand/ad campaign in teams and learn the foundation of developing messaging and visuals to inform, persuade, and entertain audiences.

 App Design & User Experience